Chanchai Sor.Tamarangsri

+Chanchai Kongkraphan (ชาญชัย คงกระพัน; born October 19, 1967), known professionally as Chanchai Sor.Tamarangsri (ชาญชัย ส.ธรรมรังสี), is a Thai former professional Muay Thai fighter.
+He is a former three-time Lumpinee Stadium across two divisions who was famous in the 1980s and 1990s.
+Nicknamed "Poot 2", he was especially known for his teep and is often considered amongst the greatest technicians in Muay Thai history.

 Biography and career

-Chanchai started training at the age of 11 in his hometown of Pak Chong at the Sor.Kiatdisak camp, he was inspired by his father who was himself a fighter.
+Chanchai started training at the age of 11 in his hometown of Pak Chong at the Sor.Kiatdisak camp, he was inspired by his father, who was himself a fighter.
 At 17 he joined the Tamarangsri gym in the Nakhon Ratchasima Province and made his debut in Bangkok the same year.

-Chanchai was a highly regarded technician with one of the best teep kick in Muay Thai history.
+Chanchai was a highly regarded technician with one of the best teep kicks in Muay Thai history.
 He was nicknamed Poot 2 in reference to the Muay Thai legend of the 70s Poot Lorlek.
 He fought for the biggest promoter of the time Songchai Rattanasuban and had purses going as high as 180,000 THB.

 Since his retirement Chanchai teaches physical education in schools and Muay Thai in various camps.
 He is regularly consulted by the Sports Authority of Thailand to help at the preservation of Muay Thai knowledge, in 2016 he received the award for Muay Thai ambassador of the year.